melezhik/outthentic-dsl/README.md

     end:

-Stream function returns an arrays of streams.
-Every stream holds all the matched lines for given block.
+Stream function returns an arrays of _streams_.
+Every stream holds all the matched lines for given _logical block_.

-So streams preserve group context.
-Number of streams relates to the number of successfully matched blocks.
+Streams preserve group context.
+Number of streams relates to the number of successfully matched groups.

-Streams data presentation is much closer to what was originally given in stdout:
+Streams data presentation is much closer to what was originally given in text input:

+Output:

     # foo a b  c    bar
     # foo 1 2  3    bar
     # foo 0 00 000  bar

-Stream could be specially useful when combined with range expressions where sizes of successfully matched blocks could be different:
+Stream could be specially useful when combined with range expressions of _various_ ranges lengths.

+For example.

 Input text: